-My biggest inspiration is nature.
+My biggest inspiration is all things nature.
 The infinite organizing power, the beauty, interconnectivity and the freedom expressed in nature draw me in.
-It is the way birds fly through the sky, the way that trees support each other in the forest, and the way we, as part of the ocean of consciousness and co-create our world.
+It is the way birds fly through the sky, the way that trees support each other in the forest, and the way we, as part of the ocean of consciousness, co-create our world.
 The other concept that is attractive to me is space.
-I’m very comfortable with spacial arrangements and often work with the architecture of nature mixed with human constructs.
-This is what we co-create every day.
+I’m very comfortable with how we arrange our personal and shared space and often work with the architecture of nature mixed with human constructs.
+This is what we create every day.
 This also, like nature and biology relates to forming; “the way something is or happens”.

 Intuition is my home.
 I don’t want to play too hard with a concept.
 I need room to experiment.
 My recent practice of plein air landscape painting has given me more deliberateness in my process.
 This comes through in how I use my colors, how I think about perspective and how I organization my work.